zacheryn/Snake/README.md

 ## Description

 This is a console based Snake game for Windows constrolled with the arrow keys.
 There is support for audio and high score tracking.
-You can download the latest release [here](https://github.com/zacheryn/Snake/releases/download/v1.1.0/Snake.zip).
+You can download the latest release [here](https://github.com/zacheryn/Snake/releases/download/v1.2.0/Snake.zip) or by navigating to it on the menu on the left.

 ## High Score Tracking